- Duration:

 Please carefully read the Center for Disease Control (CDC) information for travelers to Ghana (or your government’s equivalent health travel advice for Ghana).
 Below we have mentioned a couple of specific items but first and foremost kindly be advised by the updated information at the above link.

-Required immunizations for travel to Ghana: Yellow Fever vaccine.
+Required immunizations for travel to Ghana: yellow fever vaccine.

 It is recommended that you are up to date with all routine vaccines, such as polio and measles-mumps-rubella (MMR).
 Additionally, it is also recommended getting vaccines for Hepatitis A and B, meningitis, rabies and typhoid.
 Please keep in mind that if you have not had any of these, one should make sure that you have been inoculated at least six weeks prior to your trip to take full effect.